LEXUEYE/suricata/doc/userguide/rules/flow-keywords.rst

 When you take a look at the first rule you will notice it would generate an alert if it would match, if it were not for the 'flowbits: noalert' at the end of that rule.
 The purpose of this rule is to check for a match on 'userlogin' and mark that in the flow.
-So, there is no need to generate an alert.
+So, there is no need for generating an alert.
 The second rule has no effect without the first rule.
-If the first rule matches, the flowbit sets that specific condition to be present in the flow.
-Now the second rule can be checked whether or not the previous packet fulfills the first condition.
-If the second rule matches now, an alert will be generated.
+If the first rule matches, the flowbits sets that specific condition to be present in the flow.
+Now with the second rule there can be checked whether or not the previous packet fulfills the first condition.
+If at that point the second rule matches, an alert will be generated.

-.. note:: flowbit names are case-sensitive.

-.. note:: It is possible to use flowbits several times in a rule and combine the different functions.
+It is possible to use flowbits several times in a rule and combine the different functions.

-.. note:: It is possible to perform an `OR` operation with flowbits using the `|` (pipe).

-.. container:: example-rule

-  alert http any any -> any any (msg:"User1 or User2 logged in"; \
-  content:"login"; :example-rule-options:`flowbits:isset,user1|user2;` sid:1;)

 flow
 ----

 The flow keyword can be used to match on direction of the flow, so to/from client or to/from server.
 It can also match if the flow is established or not.
-The flow keyword can also be used to say the signature has to match on stream only (only_stream) or on packet only (no_stream).
+The flow keyword can also be use to say the signature has to match on stream only (only_stream) or on packet only (no_stream).

 So with the flow keyword you can match on: